 The gash is one of a pair of parallel features known collectively as Cerberus Fossae.
 These appear to be enormous collapsed lava dikes formed during eruptions of Elysium Mons, a volcano that vaults more than eight miles above the vast lava fields that surround it.

-Are you scientifically literate?
-Take our quiz The mountain is thought to have been active within the past 2 million years.
+The mountain is thought to have been active within the past 2 million years.
 In principle, it still could be, with magma working its way down the flanks through subsurface conduits, rather than through repeated surface eruptions.

 In 2010, another team of researchers hunting for heat sources on the Martian surface with an instrument aboard NASA's Mars Odyssey orbiter reported that they had detected warmth in the gashes, known as graben.
 The team noted that the signatures were hard to explain without invoking a subterranean source of heat.